react-auth-kit/react-auth-kit/docs/signin.md

     ...
     const onSubmit = (e) => {
         ...
+        if(signIn(
+            {
-        if(signIn({token: res.data.token,
+                token: res.data.token,
                 expiresIn:res.data.expiresIn,
                 tokenType: "Bearer",
                 authState: res.data.authUserState,
                 refreshToken: res.data.refreshToken,                    // Only if you are using refreshToken feature
-                   refreshTokenExpireIn: res.data.refreshTokenExpireIn})){ // Only if you are using refreshToken feature
+                refreshTokenExpireIn: res.data.refreshTokenExpireIn     // Only if you are using refreshToken feature }
+        )){
             // Redirect or do-something
         }else {
             //Throw error